 I have seen a few financial articles over the last year or so entitled “The Seven Deadly Sins Of Investing”.
-Some I thought were pretty good and others kind of just okay.
 I’m certainly no expert on Dante and I have never read Chaucer’s “Canterbury Tales”, but I did love the film “Seven”.

 I remember it was always written “Se7en” stylistically and after that, a few more of these kind of visual/phonetic substitutions popped up from time to time: “Lucky Number S7evin”, “Tak3n”, Avril Lavigne’s “Sk8ter Boi” and I’m sure there are other examples.
 But anyway – I digress!

-I thought I would have a crack at my own version of the Seven Deadly Sins Of Investing because I’ve seen my fair share of things to avoid and hopefully, this will help you to avoid the same “sins” when you’re investing.
+I thought I would have a crack at my own version of the Seven Deadly Sins Of Investing for expats, because I’ve seen my fair share of things to avoid, especially when living abroad, and hopefully, this will help you dodge the same “sins” when you’re investing.

 The lust for unrealistic returns can lead to some monumentally bad investment decisions.
-I have seen highly capable and intelligent people invest in scams because they were lured in by the promise of big returns.
+I have seen highly capable and intelligent people invest in scams, simply because they were lured in by the promise of big returns.

 It’s when, in the back of your mind, you know that you are making a mistake, but the desire of wanting it to be true and picturing the benefits that extra money could bring leads you to doing it anyway.